mulaxprime/mulaxprime/README.md

   <h2>Featured Projects</h2>
 </div>

-**Mothusi V2** — AI-powered voice assistant built for BGCSE Computer Studies students in Botswana.
-Features include student profiles, voice-based practice tests, wrong answer review, photo and video learning, and a full tkinter GUI.
-Packaged as a standalone Windows .exe.
-Tested by real students and presented to the Botswana Ministry of Education.
+**Mothusi V3.1** — AI-powered tutor for BGCSE Computer Studies students in Botswana.
+Built with a full tkinter GUI, Groq-powered AI responses, voice input/output, student login and registration, quiz mode with scoring, and auto-saved sessions.
+Open source on GitHub under MIT license, and independently tested by other Botswana developers.

 **Mpho** — Telegram bot with AI chat powered by Groq, text-to-speech via gTTS, and YouTube music streaming.